cmackay/google-analytics-plugin/README.md

 // object containing hit type mappings analytics.HitTypes

+// all of the function support success and error callback functions

 // Sets the tracking id (must be called first)
 //
 //  trackingId  - String    (required)